 US Nanny Institute on May 19, 2020

-There is an overwhelming amount of information and advice on parenting.
+There is an overwhelming amount of information and advice on parenting which can be confusing to new parents, nannies and caregivers.
 Each family is unique, and each parent has their own approach which is often comprised of bits from different parenting styles.
 There is not a single perfect parenting style.
 Some parents are structured while others go with the flow.

 Most parents strive to provide the foundations necessary for their children to be happy and successful adults.
 While the definition of ‘success’ may vary, the skills needed to successfully function in society are identifiable.
 Most successful adults are independent thinkers with life experiences, have learned from failure and have the social skills and understanding to recognize that different environments may require different rules and actions.

 To provide what is best for their children, some parents have developed a tendency to ‘overparent’ or micromanage their child’s life.
 Wanting the best for their children, parents may protect the child from all physical or emotional discomfort, ensure the child only makes ‘good’ decisions, and prevent the child from failing.
 While it’s hard to watch a child fall off their scooter due to a bump in the sidewalk, get their feelings hurt, and fail at a task, these life lessons are important as they teach children resiliency and perseverance.

 Here are 5 signs of overparenting and how they can impact a child.

 Parents and caregivers are always near the child.

 Children can be left alone for an age-appropriate amount of time if they are in a safe environment for their age.
 Being left alone allows children the opportunity to decide how to spend their time and learn that it is okay to be alone.

 Parents and caregivers plan every minute of the day.